 This blog talks about Big Brother’s sweeping success globally and in the Philippines.

-The ability of television products to be transported and consumed by a unique set of audiences has been recognized since the early importation of canned programs and heightened by the introduction of cable programming.
+The ability of television products to be transported and consumed by a unique set of audiences has been recognized since the early importation of canned programs and success of cable programming.
 In fact, this had previously been the form in which television shows travelled physically from one source country to another.
 But in the last decade or so, what the public witnessed was the global adaptation of television format, a “set of services or franchised knowledge”, which by nature can easily be indigenized for local consumption (Moran, 2004).

 This advantage has been so far enjoyed by some European television companies such as Endemol, the creator of hit reality formats like Fear Factor, Deal or No Deal, Wipeout, and the phenomenal Big Brother.
 Endemol is one of the largest independent format distributors in the world headquartered in Amsterdam, the Netherlands.
 The company has built a good reputation in distribution and franchise management, launching over 50 new formats every year and distributing about 29,000 hours of media content in several parts of the globe such as Europe, Latin America, United States, Middle East, Africa and Asia, according to its website.
 Its flagship format, Big Brother, was first aired on Dutch commercial channel Veronica in 1999.
 It is described by some scholars as a hybrid performance genre that combines games, drama and documentary created to maximize audience appeal (Mathijs &Jones, 2004).
 Being an international format, Big Brother has standard global features.
 In the show, the public are given an access to watch a group of strangers who agree to live in a house for a period of time.
 The contestants live without communication with the outside world and are voted off every week until one person remains and becomes the winner (Johnson-Woods, 2001).
 The producers allow the audience to decide the fate of the contestants by texting and casting their votes online and by telephone.
 During their stay, contestants are required to follow the rules of Big Brother and to actively participate in weekly assignments.